tszalay/Battlecode-2016/README.md

 ## Master TODO

+### For Seeding Submission

+- Scouts in Ball Move still get shot.

 ### _For Sprint Submission_
 - Archons go to and pick up parts
 - Units clear rubble in the way of Archon - AK will work on this with soldiers